ronan-dupont/ronan-dupont.github.io/_pages/cv.md

 Education
 ======
-* 2016 - 2018: Higher education Program (to prepare students to enter top engineering schools), Caen, France.
-* 2018 - 2021: Advanced Engineering Master in Computational Fluid Dynamics, SeaTech, Engineering School, Toulon University, France.
 * 2021 - 2024: Ph.D in coastal hydro-morphodynamics, Montpellier University.

 My thesis topic is entitled: Wave-morphodynamic coupling of the coastline by minimization principle.
 Under the supervision of Pr.
 Mohammadi Bijan and Pr.
 Bouchette Fréderic, I develop this new approach mathematically, physically and numerically.
+* 2020 - 2021: Master Sciences De La Mer: Physics of the Environment for the Evaluation of Risks (PHYMER), University of Toulon, France.
+* 2018 - 2021: Advanced Engineering Master in Computational Fluid Dynamics, SeaTech, Engineering School, Toulon University, France.
+* 2016 - 2018: Higher education Program (to prepare students to enter top engineering schools), Caen, France.

 Work experience
 ======